lingsamuel/Nymph/README.md

 If a `$list-mutate` operator is set, this property is fallback strategy.

-Specially, if `$strategy-list` is `replace`, it will replace existed list to self regardless, ignores any other operators.
+Specially, if `$list-strategy` is `replace`, it will replace existed list to self regardless, ignores any other operators.

 ### `$list-remove`